Total TimePrep: 35 min. + chilling

 - 2 tablespoons olive oil

 - 1/2 teaspoon pepper

 - In a large saucepan, bring water to a boil.
 Add quinoa.
-Reduce heat; cover and simmer for 12-15 minutes or until liquid is absorbed.
+Reduce heat; cover and simmer until liquid is absorbed, 12-15 minutes.
 Remove from the heat; fluff with a fork.
 Transfer to a bowl; cool completely.